conan-io/conan-center-index/docs/conandata_yml_format.md

 ##### backport

 `patch_type: backport`: Indicates a patch that backports an existing bug fix from the newer release or master branch (or equivalent, such as main/develop/trunk/etc).
 The patch source may be a pull request, or bug within the project's issue tracker.
-Backports are accepted only for bugs, but not for feature requests.
+Backports are accepted only for bugs that break normal execution flow, never for feature requests.
 Usually, the following kind of problems are good candidates for backports:

 - Program doesn't start at all.